When Is the Best Time to Have Children?

 One factor can be wanting to finish their education first.
 That's sad, because studying and raising children can be a great combo, provided one spouse can support the necessary babysitting help, or maybe the grandparents.

 Researchers who claim to have found that moms who have their babies later are happier don't help.
-The reality most likely is that older moms score happier because older moms are more likely to be more a) affluent, b) educated c) physically healthy and d) married.
+The reality most likely is that older moms score happier because older moms are more likely to be more affluent, educated, physically healthy, and married.
 These factors, rather than age of conception, probably account for higher happiness scores for older moms, scores which may correlate with age at first birth but do not indicate causation.

 A potential subconscious blockage